Exploring the Role of Enzymes in Cheesemaking: A Comprehensive Guide to Rennet in Cheese Technology and the Dairy Industry

 • Microbial rennet substitutes are available for vegetarian cheese production

-However, many traditional cheese varieties rely on rennet for their characteristic texture and flavor profiles.
+• Many traditional cheese varieties rely on rennet for their characteristic texture and flavor profiles

 • Most enzymes are denatured (inactivated) during the cheese-making process